inductiva/inductiva/README.md

 After the initialization, we are ready to simulate the system:

 ```
-output = scenario.simulate(output_dir = "output_dir",
+output = scenario.simulate(simulation_time = 10,
-            simulation_time = 10,
             nsteps_minim = 5000)
 ```

 The simulate method initializes a simulation in the cloud.
 In this call, we set the parameters:
- - output_dir = "output_dir": sets the path of the directory where the simulation output will be downloaded to;
  - simulation_time = 10: sets the trajectories time to span 10 **nanosecons**;
  -nsteps_minin = 5000: sets the number of minimization steps in the energy minimization step.

-When the simulation ends, the simulation output files can be found in the output_dir.
+When the simulation ends, the simulation output files can be found in inductiva_output/task_id folder.
 Also, the object simulation can be used to visualize some aspects of the outputs.
 In particular, ```output.render_interactive()``` yields an interactive visualization that can be visualized in a standard jupyter notebook.

 ### ProteinSolvation